DnzxDevop/DnzxDevop/README.md

 #

-<p align="center">Estudante de Programação com foco em fivem, e desenvolvimento web.
-Atualmente trabalho com Tecnologias como React, NextJS e NestJS
+<p align="center">I'm dnzx, a programming student with a focus on fivem and web development.
+I currently work with technologies such as React, NextJS and NestJS

 #